SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

                           </p>

                           <p>
-                            <a rel="noreferrer noopener" href="https://freedom.to" target="_blank">Freeodom.to</a> is an app for all platforms which enables you to create scheduled or ad-hoc sessions for blocking apps and sites across all your devices.
+                            [Freeodom.to](https://freedom.to) is an app for all platforms which enables you to create scheduled or ad-hoc sessions for blocking apps and sites across all your devices.
                           </p>

                           <p>